 A compact, three-ball inhalation system aimed at improving lung capacity and restoring disrupted breathing patterns.

-Note: To properly use an incentive spirometer device, you will need to follow the instructions provided by the manufacturer.
+Note: To use an incentive spirometer device properly, follow the manufacturer’s instructions.

 Professional Lung Capacity Tests

-Remember: If someone is experiencing respiratory symptoms or has been diagnosed with a lung condition, they should speak with their doctor about whether a PFT is necessary.
+Note: If someone is experiencing respiratory symptoms or has been diagnosed with a lung condition, they should consult their doctor to determine if a PFT is necessary.
 A doctor can also provide guidance on how to prepare for the test and what to expect during and after the procedure.

 Factors Impacting Lung Capacity

-Several factors can impact lung capacity, including smoking, exercise, pregnancy, air quality, and pollutants.
+Several factors can affect lung capacity, including smoking, exercise, pregnancy, air quality, and exposure to pollutants.

 - Smoking: Smoking is a significant contributor to reduced lung capacity.
 The chemicals in cigarettes can damage the lungs and reduce their ability to function correctly.
 Quitting smoking can help improve lung capacity over time.